DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 Money is paid directly into your bank account to help with your living costs.
 This is a loan you have to pay back, but you’ll only start your repayments when your income is over a certain amount – for the 2022 to 2023 financial year, this is £27,295 per year.

 ### Home fee rate
-If you meet the requirements for a tuition fee loan, or tuition fee loan and maintenance loan, you will be charged fees at the rate set for UK candidates (up to £9,250 for a full-time course).
+If you meet the requirements for a tuition fee loan, or tuition fee loan and maintenance loan, you will be charged fees at the rate set for UK candidates (set at a maximum of £9,250 for a full-time course).

 ### Bursaries or scholarships
 Physics and languages bursaries and scholarships are open to all qualifying non-UK candidates, regardless of their immigration status.